 Or if the coating is fairly new you can get it removed by hand very easily.

 Take a bucket of water and using a stiff nylon scrub brush you can remove the coating very easily by scrubbing the surface.

 Stains on the limewashed surface can also be easily removed by rubbing over it lightly using a damp rag.

 Can You Use Romabio Classico Limewash?

-YES, ROMABIO® Classico Limewash is a great way to create unique wash off effects for your interiors or exteriors.
+YES, ROMABIO® Classico Limewash is a great way to create unique wash off effects on your exteriors.

-In fact, if you are considering DIY limewash your brick exteriors you can get a charming look with this authentic slaked-lime paint that specially formulated to provide the freshly painted look.
+In fact, if you are considering DIY limewash your brick exteriors you can get a charming look with this authentic slaked-lime paint that is specially formulated to provide a freshly painted look.

 ROMABIO® Limewash is manufactured from the highest quality Dolomite lime from Northern Italy.